You might be here if:

 What I'm not.

 I'm also not here to provide crisis support or manage acute psychological distress.
-If you're in a mental health crisis, please reach out to a registered psychologist, your GP, or a crisis service like Lifeline (13 11 14).
+If you're in a mental health crisis, contact your GP, a registered psychologist, or Lifeline (13 11 14).

 What I actually do.